 We’ve discovered some unexpected wine pairings that taste amazing; they will also help you identify specific flavors and characteristics of your favorite wines and let you learn about new ones too.
 Pairings work well because they complement or contrast the flavors and textures that you pair together.
 And while you may be trying new wines, you’ll be taking no leaps of faith with these classic favorites.

 Grab a bag of your favorite potato chips and a chilled glass of Champagne.
 The bubbly acid in the champagne contrasts with the richness of the chips, plus the bubbles and the crispiness literally explode in your mouth.

 The refreshing green citrusy flavors of Sauvignon Blanc contrast the creamy peanut butter, making it less rich.
 Those same flavors highlight the berry or grape flavors of your favorite jelly.

 Popcorn and Chardonnay

 Pop the popcorn yourself and drizzle lightly with a good quality butter.
 You’ll notice the nuttiness of Chardonnay by eating the corn while the warm butter is complemented by the buttery flavor of the Chardonnay.

 Brewers Yeast Tofu and Pinot Noir

 Cold beer is not the best beverage for a classic dog with mustard, Merlot is.
 The savory mustard and cured meat are complemented by the smoothness of the Merlot, while the cherry and berry flavors contrast the flavors of the hot dog.

 Fish Stick and Syrah/Shiraz

-The classic sweet peppery flavor profile of Syrah/Shiraz complements mild to medium taste of fish sticks and stands up well to the creamy tartness of tartar sauce.
+The classic sweet peppery flavor profile of Syrah/Shiraz complements the mild to medium taste of fish sticks and stands up well to the creamy tartness of tartar sauce.